Consultant pharmacist: Australia

 In Australia, a consultant pharmacist has historically referred to a pharmacist accredited to access funding to be remunerated for providing Residential Medication Management Reviews and Home Medication Reviews.

 These pharmacists undergo a credentialing process, that was historically referred to as accreditation, and were then able to access the funding to perform these roles.
 The major accreditation organisation, known as the Australian Association of Consultant Pharmacy, was disbanded in 2022.
-The Pharmaceutical Society of Australia, Society of Hospital Pharmacists Australia and the Australian College of Pharmacy (owned by the Queensland branch of the Pharmacy Guild of Australia) are now the three organisations that provide credentialing for pharmacists to be able to undertake domiciliary medication management reviews.
+The Pharmaceutical Society of Australia, Society of Hospital Pharmacists Australia and the Australian College of Pharmacy (owned by the Queensland branch of the Pharmacy Guild of Australia) were temporarily the three organisations that provide credentialing for pharmacists to be able to undertake domiciliary medication management reviews between 2022 and 2024.

-The Australian Pharmacy Council will develop Aged Care Accreditation Standards during in 2023 for pharmacists working in residential aged care settings and undertaking medication management reviews.
+The Australian Pharmacy Council has developed Aged Care Accreditation Standards in 2023 for pharmacists working in residential aged care settings and undertaking medication management reviews.
 These standards are being developed in response to a series of research papers published by the Consultant Pharmacists' Services Research Network (COHERENT) that has found inconsistencies in the delivery of these services and the preparedness of pharmacists generally to move into these settings.

+The Australian Pharmacy Council now accredits courses that lead to initial accreditation.

 United States

 In the US, a consultant pharmacist focuses on reviewing and managing the medication regimens of patients, particularly those in institutional settings such as nursing homes.
-Consultant pharmacists ensure their patients’ medications are appropriate, effective, as safe as possible and used correctly; and identify, resolve, and prevent medication-related problems that may interfere with the goals of therapy.
+Consultant pharmacists ensure their patients' medications are appropriate, effective, as safe as possible and used correctly; and identify, resolve, and prevent medication-related problems that may interfere with the goals of therapy.

 The demand for consultant pharmacists is on the rise.
 Licensing and accrediting agencies such as Centers for Medicare and Medicaid (CMS), Accreditation Association for Ambulatory Health Care (AAAHC), The Joint Commission (JC) and individual states licensing bodies encourage healthcare facilities to use consultant pharmacists.

 Consultants may specialize in one of the following areas: Regulatory, Quality, Technical, or Clinical.